foundry-vtt-community/wiki.js/development/guides/localization/localizing-tinymce.md

 ```

 5. Enable your module in a world.
 Core Foundry VTT localization will load without enabling the module, but the TinyMCE localization requires enabling it.
+6. After completing all steps successfully, when you open a TinyMCE editor for the first time (e.g., when writing a journal entry) you should see no error messages relating to TinyMCE and a message similar to this in the console (open with `F12`):
+> fi-FI | Loaded TinyMCE Finnish localization.

 ### The Two JSON File Method
-A more flexible way of localizing TinyMCE, involves modifying the downloaded `.js` translation file by moving the strings into a `.json` file, and adding some custom JavaScript code to load it.
+A more flexible way of localizing TinyMCE, involves modifying the downloaded `.js` localization file by moving the strings into a `.json` file, and adding some custom JavaScript code to load it.
 This allows you to use the same workflow as you usually do to translate core Foundry VTT and enables using various translation services to translate the `.json` file, should you wish to easily modify it.

 Additionally this method will allow you to more cleanly translate custom menus added by Foundry VTT by separating them from the core TinyMCE strings.

-1. Copy the **JSON data** from the TinyMCE `.js` translation file you downloaded into a new file at `<path to your module>/lang/tinymce/<language code>.json`.
+1. Copy the **JSON data** from the TinyMCE `.js` localization file you downloaded into a new file at `<path to your module>/lang/tinymce/<language code>.json`.
 The `.js` file is formatted as follows:
 ```js
 tinymce.addI18n('<TinyMCE lang code>',<multiline
 JSON data>);